sandeeppaulraj/CarND-Path-Planning-Project/README.md

 The Project was built with the Docker Image on Windows and the simulator was on Windows as well.
 The car drove without any issues for multiple laps.
-There were no major changes made to the source file and hence, i expect this to work without and issues on any platform.
+There were no major changes made to the source file and hence, i expect this to work without any issues on any platform.
 I don't expect any build issues since the changes are not platform dependent.

 The build directory has the binary that i built on Docker that i used to test along with the sim.